 DNA Methylation Test

-DNA methylation involves the addition of methyl groups to DNA molecules, particularly at cytosine-phosphate-guanine (CpG) sites, which can influence gene expression without altering the underlying DNA sequence.
-This process plays a significant role in regulating gene activity and maintaining cellular function
+DNA methylation involves adding methyl groups to DNA molecules, particularly at cytosine-phosphate-guanine (CpG) sites.
+This process can influence gene expression without altering the underlying DNA sequence, and it plays a significant role in regulating gene activity and maintaining cellular function

 DNA methylation patterns are crucial for understanding phenotypic age, which provides a comprehensive picture of how your body is aging at a cellular level.
 Discover more about phenotypic age and its significance.

-Steve Horvath, a pioneering researcher in epigenetics, developed the Horvath Clock, one of the most accurate DNA methylation clocks used to estimate biological age.
+Steve Horvath, a pioneering epigenetic researcher, developed the Horvath Clock, one of the most accurate DNA methylation clocks used to estimate biological age.
 This clock has significantly advanced the understanding of the aging process at a molecular level.

 Benefits: